bob-the-dyer/pcollections/README.md

 # pcollections

-This project contains a Persistent Set collection based on a Red/Black Tree implementation.
+This project contains a Persistent Set implementations based on:
+  - an ordinary binary tree
+  - a Red-Black tree

 To build project and run unit tests you need maven to be preinstalled on your machine:
 #####mvn clean package

+###Main usage example
+TODO here to add 3 lines of code for PersistentRedBlackTreeSet usage See unit tests for more examples of PersistentRedBlackTreeSet usage

 ###General aspects that were considered:
   - Tree usage as an underlying structure for Set vs. Map -> Set